Parity Pipeline

 Bio

-JULYA JARA is a film director with formal training in acting.
+JULYA JARA is a film director and editor.
 She earned her Bachelor of Arts in Theatre from the Boris Shchukin Theatre Institute, where she graduated with distinction.
-As an actress, she has worked across theatre, film, and television.
+As an actress, she has worked across theatre, film, and television before evolving into directing.

-Julya directed, edited, and produced The Quilt, a feature documentary acquired by PBS for its Made in Texas series.
-The film received multiple Best Documentary Feature and Audience Choice awards at festivals.
-Her narrative short, Subtract Nine Sundays, is a sponsored project of the New York Foundation for the Arts (NYFA) and is currently in the festival circuit.
+Through her production company, Artefact Media, Julya directed, edited, and produced The Quilt, an award-winning feature documentary acquired by PBS for its Made in Texas series.
+Her narrative short Subtract Nine Sundays, which she directed, edited, and executive produced, received a Jury Award presented by the Texas Film Commission at the 28th Cine Las Americas International Film Festival, and is a sponsored project of the New York Foundation for the Arts (NYFA).

 Screening History